Bulk Disable or Re-Enable Devices

 2. Click Disable/re-enable devices to kick off the stepper.

-3. Select Re-enable devices as the action to take.
+3. Select Re-enable devices as the action.

 4. Click Next.